 (Unless early Tenancy Agreement termination fees apply – see below)

 There is no catch!
-We feel that traditional Royal Tunbridge Wells letting agents charge tenants fees that are much too high.
-Our approach is completely different.
-We absorb most tenant admin costs ourselves by running a very efficient estate agency business.
-You will see from the detailed tenant fee breakdown that fees are only charged when something goes wrong with a tenants application, for example they fail a credit check, or when they vacate a property early in breach of their Tenancy Agreement.
-A tenant who successfully clears the credit/reference checks, and then follows their Tenancy Agreement can expect a fee free run – we do not even charge renewal fees if a tenant wants to renew their tenancy for another term.
+We believe that letting agents should pay referencing costs, not tenants.
+We absorb the referencing costs by running a very efficient lettings agency business.
+You will see from the detailed tenant fee breakdown that fees are only charged when something goes wrong with a tenants application, for example they fail a credit check.
+A tenant who successfully clears the credit/reference checks, and then follows their Tenancy Agreement can expect a fee free run.

 What minimum criteria do I have to meet in order to secure a property?